-Electroconductive materials: The sample is placed into the Glow Discharge Source in such a way that it is in direct contact with the cathode, so it is switched as cathode itself.
+The sample is inserted into the glow discharge source, where it comes into direct contact with the cathode, effectively acting as a cathode itself.